voelzmo/codex/azure.md

 # Deploying on Azure

-So you want to deploy Cloud Foundry to good old Amazon Web Services eh?
+So you want to deploy Cloud Foundry to good old Microsoft Azure eh?
 Good on you!

 ## Initial Setup